Strategy and communication for SMEs.

 What is a communication strategy?

 The term communication strategy is challenging and often uncharted territory for SMEs.
-Yet it conceals essential considerations for long-term success and authentic communications work.
-In short, a communication strategy defines fundamental conceptual thoughts and measures to achieve communication goals.
-It regulates who a company communicates with, when and where.
+Behind it are essential considerations for long-term success and authentic communication work.
+In short, a communication strategy defines basic conceptual thoughts and measures to achieve communication goals.
+It regulates who a company exchanges with, when and where.
 It is the basis from which communication designs are developed.

 Why is communication strategy important?